 Allocating parenting time and decision making responsibilities both have significant effects on a child’s school arrangements, so parents who are given an equal say in their child’s education will need to work together.
 While many families attempt to keep their children in the same school after divorce, this is not always possible, in which case, the parties will need to find an alternative school that will give their child the best possible education.
 Failing to come to an agreement about these issues could result in a child starting school late, which can turn an emotional and stressful time into an even more difficult situation.

 Similarly, divorced parents who share parenting responsibility will need to structure their visitation schedules and living situations to account for their child’s education, which can be especially difficult when one parent does not live within the school district.
 Unless doing so is not in a child’s best interests, many courts encourage parents to keep a child enrolled in the same school, or to enroll a child in the school district of the parent with whom the child spends the majority of his or her time.
 Regardless of a couple’s decision, it is important for the parties to keep their personal feelings about each other from negatively affecting their child’s education.

-In the event that you are seeking a divorce from your spouse and need to draft a parenting plan, or if you are already divorced and a dispute has arisen over your child’s living arrangements, religion, or schooling, you need the professional counsel of one of the experienced Mount Prospect child custody and visitation lawyers at the SAM LAW OFFICE LLC.
+In the event that you are seeking a divorce from your spouse and need to draft a parenting plan, or if you are already divorced and a dispute has arisen over your child’s living arrangements, religion, or schooling, you need the professional counsel of one of the experienced Schaumburg divorce lawyers at the SAM LAW OFFICE LLC.
 Contact us today at 847-255-9925 for a free consultation.